Medical Simulation Training

 “A lot of places that have these wonderful spaces off-campus don’t get used,” she explains.
 “When people have to go three or four blocks to get to it or take a shuttle, it doesn’t get utilized the same way it does with us directly within the institution.”

-“The MASTRI Center remains committed to training a wide variety of health care professionals, including minimally invasive surgeons, so it houses an impressive array of state-of-the-art technology,” says Jonathan Gottlieb, M.D., chief medical officer of UMMC.
+“The MASTRI Center remains committed to training a wide variety of health care professionals, including minimally invasive surgeons, so it houses an impressive array of state-of-the-art technology."
 This ranges from high-fidelity mannequins dubbed “SimMan,” “SimBaby” and “Noelle the Birthing Mom” to virtual reality equipment to practice procedures as diverse as PALS to ATLS.

 In designing the space, a deliberate choice was made to preserve the structure and atmosphere of operating and critical care delivery rooms, with new technologies taking their place among the built-in paraphernalia left in place.